strlng/pyportal-zabbix-problems/README.md

 # pyportal-zabbix-problems

-This code sets up your pyPortal to download current issues from your Zabbix server
+This code sets up your pyPortal to download current issues from your Zabbix server.
+The buttons as I have them wired advance the host list (blue button), or refresh the issue data.

 ![demo gif](/demo/animation.gif)